Nuxia floribunda

-Habit
+Description

 It usually grows to between 3 and 10 metres tall, although it occasionally may grow as tall as 25 metres.
 It has a crooked trunk, rough flaking bark and a rounded canopy.
 Large panicles of sweetly scented small white to cream flowers are produced from autumn to spring.

 Range and habitat

 The species is native to southern and eastern Africa, from South Africa, through Eswatini, Zimbabwe, Mozambique, Zambia, Malawi, Tanzania, Burundi, Rwanda, eastern Democratic Republic of the Congo, to Uganda and Kenya.

 It is a characteristic species of undifferentiated Afromontane forest in southern and eastern Africa.